Leaving Loughton at 5am this morning, with RSPB reserve Ham Wall in Somerset the destination. A 179-mile drive ahead of us.

 Present since the 15th February it seems to be feeding well, and while watching the grebe it catches what looks like a Roach and after a bit of a struggle, it manages to swallow its catch.

 With plans in place, we don't really have time to look for the Temminck's Stint at Steart, but Brian gives it go as we are not too far from the site.
 Soon after arriving we quickly decide that it is going to take too much time out of the day to find the stint.

 At this point dad thinks Brian is heading for home, But Brian has other ideas and is heading further from home.

-A couple of drives along Milbury lane and the surrounding roads doesn't produce any sightings of the bird, so we decide to park the car and split up to search for it.
+A couple of drives along Milbury lane and the surrounding roads doesn't produce any sightings of the bird, so we decide to park the car, split up and go in search of it.
 10-15 minutes later Brian rings to say he's found the bird.
 A quick run up to the top of Milbury Lane, a walk through an alleyway and we join Brian in the church cemetery.
 The bird is perched near the top of a lone tree behind the cemetery.
 We grabbed some good views of the bird before it flew from the tree.
-With other target birds still to try for and time not on our side we left the other three birders to try to re-locate it.
+With other target birds still to try for and time not on our side, we left the other three birders to try to relocate it.

 Leaving just time for one more stop.
 We head for Broadsands and hope to see Cirl Buntings.
 It's a bird I've wanted to see for quite a while.
 Having only ever been to Devon once before, and that with the local football team on tour.

 We arrive at the pay and display car park and make our way through to the unused second car park.
 A birder is standing at the far end with bins trained on a small flock of birds.

 As we approach closer we can see they are Cirl Buntings.
 The next half an hour is spent watching 20+ of these delightful birds as they drop down from the trees to feed on the scattered seed put out by local birders.